-Did you know gas air balloons were vital for military reconnaissance in the French Revolutionary Wars (1794) and were deployed in numerous conflicts in the 19th Century.
+Did you know gas air balloons were vital for military reconnaissance in the French Revolutionary Wars (1794) and were deployed in numerous conflicts in the 19th Century?

 If the wind and weather were favourable, observational balloons filled with Town gas in WWI and WWII would slowly rise into the sky behind the front lines.
-Tethered within the safety of their own lines and heavily protected by ground anti-aircraft emplacements these Aerostat observatories provided artillery personnel a greater perspective than they had on the ground.
+Tethered to the safety of their own lines and heavily protected by ground anti-aircraft emplacements these Aerostat observatories provided artillery personnel with a greater perspective than they had on the ground.

 Artillery observers in the basket beneath the canopy provided important intelligence to ground officers on the oppositional movements.
 This increased the range and improved the direction of artillery fire.
-Protecting friendly balloons while destroying the enemy balloons therefore became increasingly important as WWI and WWII continued.
+Protecting friendly balloons while destroying the enemy balloons, therefore, became increasingly important as WWI and WWII continued.

-According to America’s Eddie Rickenbacker, a top WWII ace, attacking a balloon was more dangerous than shooting down another airplane.
+According to America’s Eddie Rickenbacker, a top WWII ace, attacking a balloon was more dangerous than shooting down another aeroplane.
 This did not stop everyone.
 The most successful pilots such as Belgium’s Willy Coppens de Houthulst, America’s Frank Luke or Frenchmen Michel Coiffard and Maurice Boyau were known as Balloon Busters.